+Pleasant Hills is an elderly/disabled, section 8 project-based property.
 Mountain View Apartments is a family, section 8 project-based property.
-The property is therefore subject to income targeting as described in the HUD Occupancy Handbook 4350.3.
+Both Pleasant Hills and Mountain View are therefore subject to income targeting as described in the HUD Occupancy Handbook 4350.3.